 • two-month grant for curators in cooperation with the Neues Kunsthaus

-• two-week interdisciplinary workshop grant for up to five artists
+• two-week interdisciplinary workshop grant for up to four artists

 Applying for a scholarship

-Applications are submitted digitally, or by post if necessary.
-To process applications and, if applicable, return them, we charge a fee of 10 euros for digital applications and 13 euros for postal applications.
-Applications are not forwarded to the jury until after we have received the processing fee.
+Applications are submitted digitally or by post.
+To process applications and, if desired, return them, we charge a fee of 10 euros for digital applications and 13 euros for postal applications.
+Applications are not forwarded to the jury until after the processing fee has been received.

 The following documents must be submitted for all scholarship types: